On Air Now

 Classic FM Drive with John Brunning 4pm - 7pm

 7 November 2016, 17:30 | Updated: 9 November 2016, 12:03

 Classic FM is sponsoring the ‘Best Classical Music Education Initiative Award’ category at the 2017 Music Teacher Awards for Excellence - and we want YOU to choose the winner.

-The Music Teacher Awards for Excellence will return on 25 February 2016, in a fabulous black-tie gala dinner and ceremony at the Jumeirah Carlton Hotel, Knightsbridge.
+The Music Teacher Awards for Excellence will return on 9 February 2017, in a fabulous black-tie gala dinner and ceremony at the Sheraton, Park Lane.

 Established to celebrate excellence in music and performing arts education, the awards will be presented in 13 categories, from new products and resources to hubs, music departments and individual contributions to the sector.

 The Best Classical Music Education Initiative category is sponsored by Classic FM and open to a public vote.
 Have a look at the nominees below and then scroll down to vote for the one you think is the most deserving.